freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 - Volatile, in-memory KNN records.
   - See [SimpleVectordb.cs on Github](https://github.com/microsoft/kernel-memory/blob/main/service/Core/MemoryStorage/DevTools/SimpleVectorDb.cs)

-## The connector to Elasticsearch

-In this article we will begin to implement a connector for [Elasticsearch](https://www.elastic.co/elasticsearch/), so that we can use Elasticsearch's *native* vector search capabilities alongside powerful text search and real time analytics.

-To implement a connector we need to implement the interface [IMemoryDb](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/IMemoryDb.cs) and to be familiar with the related data structure [MemoryRecord](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/MemoryRecord.cs).

->*In the next article we will complete the connector by adding support for  [MemoryFilter](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/Models/MemoryFilter.cs), which will allow the connector to (pre)filter datasets in multiple ways (i.e. key-based, full-text and semantic), and will enable powerful search that extend semantic search.*

-The repository associated to this article is located [here](https://github.com/freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch).

 ## Why Elasticssearch

 Elasticsearch supports kNN querying natively in both cloud and on-premise installations. kNN stands for 'K nearest neighbors', and it is a search algorithm that finds the K most similar vectors to a given query vector.
+Because of this, Elasticsearch is a great candidate for vector database needs in addition to being a great text search engine and real time analytics platform.

->Read more about kNN search [here](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) if you are not familiar with it.
+>Read more about Elasticsearch kNN search [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/knn-search.html).

-In addition to the standard parameters of a kNN query, Elasticsearch's kNN query has a ```filter``` option allow us to pre-filter large chunks of data before performing the kNN search, thus improving overall performance.
+Of particular interest is the fact that Elasticsearch's kNN query has a ```filter``` option allow us to pre-filter large chunks of data before performing the kNN search, thus greatly improving overall performance.

-If you have millions of records in your index, you can use the filter to limit the search to a subset of the data, and then perform the kNN search on that subset.
-We will see an example of this below, using the data that Kernel Memory stores in vector databases.
+If you have millions of records in your index you can use the filter to limit the search to a subset of the data, and then perform the kNN search on that subset. *We will see an example of this shortly.*

 kNN search and the ```filter``` option make Elasticsearch a great candidate for vector database needs and also enable hybrid search and real time analytics in one platform.
 If you use Elasticsearch for text (*lexical*) and key-word search, why not use it also for semantic search?